OpenZeppelin/Event-Scanner/README.md

 RUST_LOG=info cargo run -p historical_scanning
 ```

-Both examples spin up a local `anvil` instance, deploy a demo counter contract, and demonstrate using event streams to process events.
+All examples spin up a local `anvil` instance, deploy a demo counter contract, and demonstrate using event streams to process events.

 ---